DBSCAN: Optimal Rates For Density Based Clustering: Cluster Trees Estimation

-The sequence of target subsets $\{ \mathcal{A}_n \}_{n=1}^\infty $ may not be chosen to be too large: for example if $\mathcal{A}_n$ is equal, for each $n$, to the set of all clusters of $p$, then, depending on the complexity of $p$, no cluster tree estimator need to be consistent.
+We allow $ \mathcal{A}_n$ to grow larger and more complex with $n$, so that the cluster tree estimator will be able to discriminate among clusters of $p$ that are barely distinguishable given the size of the sample.
+An example of a sequence $\{ \mathcal{A}_n \}_{n=1}^\infty$ is the set of $\delta_n$-separated clusters according to \Cref{defi:path-delta-separated}, where the parameter $\delta_n$ is taken to be vanishing as $n\to \infty$.
+The sequence of target subsets $\{ \mathcal{A}_n \}_{n=1}^\infty $ may not be chosen to be too large: for example if $\mathcal{A}_n$ equals to the set of all clusters of $p$, then, depending on the complexity of $p$, no cluster tree estimator need to be consistent.
 A natural way to define $\{ \mathcal{A}_n \}_{n=1}^\infty$ is by specifying a {\it separation criterion} for sets, which may become less strict as $n$ grows, and then populate each $\mathcal{A}_n$ using only the connected subsets of the support of $p$ fulfilling such a criterion.
-In particular, \cite{chaudhuri2014consistent} develop a separation criteria known as the $(\epsilon,\sigma)$-separation, which requires two subsets connected $A$ and $A'$ to be far apart from each other in terms of their ``horizontal" distance $d(A,B) = \inf_{x \in A, y \in B} \| x - y \|$ and their ``vertical" distance, in the sense that the smallest cluster containing both $A$ and $B$ should belong to a level set of $p$ indexed by a value of $\lambda$ significantly smaller by the values indexing the level sets of $A$ and $B$.
+In particular, \cite{chaudhuri2014consistent} develop a criterion known as the $(\epsilon,\sigma)$-separation, which requires two connected subsets $A$ and $A'$ to be far apart from each other in terms of their ``horizontal" distance $d(A,B)$ and their ``vertical" distance, in the sense that the smallest cluster containing both $A$ and $B$ should belong to a level set of $p$ indexed by a value of $\lambda$ significantly smaller to the values indexing the level sets of $A$ and $B$.
 See \Cref{defi:Dasgupta} below for details.
-One of the major contributions in this paper is to replace this rather general notion of separation, which requires the specification of two independent parameters, by a simpler one -- the $\delta$-separation criterion of \Cref{defi:path-delta-separated} -- which is natural for smooth densities and allows to extract faster cluster rates.
+One of the main contributions of this paper is to replace this rather general notion of separation by a simpler one, the $\delta$-separation criterion in \Cref{defi:path-delta-separated}, which is better suited deal with smooth densities.
+This allows us to derive new rates of consistency that depend explicitly on the smoothness of the density.